 Best Rated Kayak Paddle Reviews

-Now we’ll cover some reviews of what we think are the top five kayak paddles on the market in 2020 and look at some of the features and benefits that helped us make those choices.
+Now we’ll cover some reviews of what we think are the top ten kayak paddles on the market in 2021 and look at some of the features and benefits that helped us make those choices.

 #2.
 Werner Camano Premium Fiberglass Kayak Paddle

-For those looking to the best kayak paddle no matter the cost then you have to check out the Werner Camano Premium fiberglass paddle here.
+For those looking for a top kayak paddle no matter the cost then you have to check out the Werner Camano Premium fiberglass paddle here.
 It’s a high end, ultra lightweight fiberglass paddle that is designed beautifully and performs to perfection.
 Despite being to lightweight it’s one of the strong paddles on the market and can withstand quite a beating being made with a combination of impact resistant glass and nylon to ensure its incredibly durability.

 The blades use a unique dihedral shape that makes cutting through the water a breeze and would suit kayakers who have shoulder pain when they paddle and want something to take some of the load off.
 It would get our number one spot if it weren’t for the premium price tag which will set you back quite a bit.
 But with the Werner Camano paddle you definitely get what you pay for.